Frequently Asked Questions

 - If the class is under the following College/School and there is no waitlist (or the waitlist is closed), follow the respective steps:

 - For the College of Arts and Sciences classes, you need to email the instructor of the class and see if s/he is willing to sign you into the class.
 You may just have to wait until the first day of class to talk to the professor.

 - For the School of Management, you need to find another section that is open or another class that works with your schedule.
 Please consult with your major adviser or Ben Bottorff, Director of Undergraduate Advising, at email@example.com if you need assistance.

 - Register for a back-up course.

-- Speak with your major adviser (for College of Arts and Sciences students) or Malloy Hall 113 (for School of Management students) to see what alternative classes you can take that will help you fulfill your major or degree requirements.
+- Speak with your major adviser (for College of Arts and Science students) or Malloy Hall 113 (for School of Management students) to see what alternative classes you can take that will help you fulfill your major or degree requirements.

 To change your major, please contact the following departments:

 - Before the registration access time for incoming students, you can email the Admission's Office at firstname.lastname@example.org.
 Your email will act as your written consent to change your major.